AdamJensen45/projectify-demo/README.md

 - `backend`: Spring Boot API on port `8080`
 - `frontend`: production build served by Nginx on port `80`

-On the first run, the backend seeds demo users, projects, tasks, reports, and activity.
+For showcase purposes, on the first run, the backend seeds demo users, projects, tasks, reports, and activity.
 Later restarts reuse the same database volume.

 To reset to a fresh seeded database: